vaibhav-karad/calculator-app/README.md

 4. **Sign Change:**

     Press the "+/-" button to change the sign (positive to negative, or negative to positive) of the current number in the display.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- Inspiration
-- References